argsfxs/deneb/README.md

 ### Options

-Each request can be enhanced with the following options:
+The following options can be specified per request:

 | Option                         | Default value | Description                                                                                 |
 |--------------------------------|---------------|---------------------------------------------------------------------------------------------|